floooh/kc85.zig/IMPLEMENTATION.md

 type-checking.
 By using "just the right" bit-width for integers, Zig's explicit integer conversion rules may help catching a number of errors where 'incompatible' bit-width integers are assigned.
-For instance if I'm accidentally trying to stash a 3-bit integer into a 2-bit value, that's an error.
+For instance if I'm accidentally trying to stash a 3-bit integer into a 2-bit hardware register, that's a compile error.

 ## Conclusions